Packers report revenues, profits above pre-pandemic levels - NewsBreak

 Packers report revenues, profits above pre-pandemic levels

-GREEN BAY, Wis.
-(AP) — The Green Bay Packers’ revenues and profits soared above their pre-pandemic levels over the last year as they capitalized on the opportunity to play in full stadiums again.
+GREEN BAY (AP)—The Green Bay Packers’ revenues and profits soared above their pre-pandemic levels over the last year as they capitalized on the opportunity to play in full stadiums again.

-Packers officials released their financial totals for the 2022 fiscal year on Friday, three days before the NFL’s only publicly owned franchise holds its annual shareholders meeting.
+Packers officials released their financial totals for the 2022 fiscal year on Friday, three days before the NFL’s only publicly owned franchise held its annual shareholders meeting.

 The Packers reported revenues of $579 million, a 56% increase over its 2021 total of $371.1 million and a 14.2% rise over its 2020 total of $506.9 million.
 The Packers had $501.3 million in expenses for a $77.7 million profit.